Teme99/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This i my  Readme in the 0x02-shell_redirections subdirectory
+This is the Subfolder for shell_redirections subdirectory